 The northern part will include the ‘Garden For All’, awakening visitors’ senses with real growing fruit to the delight of every nature-loving park goer.
 A natural hedge will provide a visual aspect that changes with the seasons.

 The southern part will consist of a flowery meadow, flower beds and a ‘young shoots patch’, the latter designed as a colourful space to educate both young and old alike about the importance of biodiversity preservation.

 The winning team for the 2021 edition of the Botany For Change Award is made up of 5 fourth-year landscape engineering students from Agrocampus Ouest in Angers.

 Élise Brillaud, Suzanne Capillaire, Hugo Faure, Aurélien Mondon and Raphaël Perez won over the judging panel and the general public by coming up with a garden that highlights the rich biodiversity present in Île-de-France, in order to protect and enhance it, while putting local plant life firmly at the heart of their design.

-The ‘Two Loops’ Garden will be unveiled and open to the public from 16 June 2021
+The ‘Two Loops’ Garden unveiled and open to the public from 16 June 2021

 On Wednesday, 16 June 2021, the inauguration ceremony for the Two Loops Garden took place, alongside an official prize-giving by Klorane Botanical Foundation and members of the judging panel.